 Chase Me combines the magic of film with the wonder of 3D printing.
 This short film follows a ukelele-playing girl who is chased through a dark forest by the monster that emerges from her own shadow.

-The project first began as a CG-animated storyboard, which was then 3D printed — frame by frame.
+The project first began as a CG animated film, which was then 3D printed — frame by frame.
 Each second of the film is made up of 15 frames.
 The elements in each scene was printed at 100 micron resolution, with minimal finishing beyond the removal of support material.

-“Chase Me is a story about embracing your fears, and turning them, instead, into something beautiful,” says Gilles-Alexandre.
+“Chase Me is a story about embracing your fears, and turning them into something beautiful,” says Gilles-Alexandre.

 Artist Creates Film Made Entirely with 3D Printed Parts

 Download the Press Kit and Press Release below.

 Gilles-Alexandre Deschaud has been working in the VFX industry as a digital artist and animator for the past 7 years.
 Throughout his career, Gilles-Alexandre has experimented with various techniques using a hybrid of 2D mediums, such as painting and drawing, combined with 3D animation.
 His experimentation with new styles led him to discover 3D printing with the Form 1+ SLA 3D printer.

 Gilles-Alexandre’s latest project is ‘Chase Me,’ a stop-motion film that was entirely 3D printed.

 Want to learn more?